How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Maintaining the dark sky is important to many cottagers.
 Consider a self-imposed light curfew and have all lights off by 11PM for instance.

-Security Is Still Important
+Safety and Security Is Still Important

-Security at the cottage is important too, but the risks may look a little different than in the city.
 Cottages are notorious for uneven terrain, exposed roots, steep slopes, docks and ponds, unfamiliar paths, etc. Ensure that where sure footing or staying on the path is important that appropriate lighting is provided.

-emergency room for an injury caused by poor visibility.
 Pathways, steps and docks are three of the most important areas to illuminate to create a safe outdoor environment at the cottage.

-Before installing your landscape lighting design, take a moment in the daytime to walk the perimeter of your cottage and scout out any areas that could present a hazard in the dark – ascending, descending or uneven areas, stairs, pathways or the dock.
 Don’t forget the signpost or number for your cottage.
 Whether it’s a weathered sign nailed to a tree, a dedicated post, or some numbers next to the door, make sure this is clearly visible at night.
 This not only helps your family and friends find your cottage after dark, but it’s essential should emergency services ever be required.

 This doesn’t mean your security lighting be entirely utilitarian.
 There are a lot of options to provide safety lighting in attractive and appealing ways that don’t cause light pollution.
 There are a lot of attractive plastic and resin options that will require less maintenance and withstand the elements better than metal like cast iron.

-Lighting Work Areas
+Lighting Task Areas

 Motion sensors may be just the ticket for areas where activity at night is more sporadic.
 This way you have light, but only when you need it.
 The most important consideration here is safety, but also keep in mind where the light is directed to keep the skies dark.